andreshincapie/mediaalpha_streamlit_dash/README.md

-# Interactive Dashboard with Python - Streamlit
+# MediaAlpha Takehome - Interactive Dashboard with Streamlit

-MediaAlpha Takehome Dashboard

 ## Run the app